 Growing up, my family was always on the move, who had practice?
 Who was working late?
 It wasn’t typical for us to even sit down together for a meal.
 Vacation was a different story!
 We were together for the entire week, no reason to go anywhere and it was perfect.
 In our case this meant three meals a day on top of endless Disney rides, shows and so much more.
 Although it wasn’t necessarily “relaxing” we loved it!
 Because of the togetherness.

-Now fast forward to 2016 when things are even more crazy than they use to be.
-Throw in cell phones, computers, iPads, facebook, twitter, snapchat and all the other things that serve as a distraction even when you are spending time with your loved ones.
-Vacation use to be an excuse to unwind and relax and not have anywhere to be but now it is so much more than that.
+Fast forward to 2016 when things are even more crazy than they use to be.
+Throw in cell phones, computers, iPads, and the business of social media!
+All of these new things on top of the other things that serve as distractions.
+Vacation used to be an excuse to unwind and relax and not have anywhere to be.
+Now it’s that but also so much more.
 It is an excuse to go somewhere, “shutdown” and “log off” and enjoy time with your family.
-With the amount of time we spend connecting with others via social media, we forget about actually interacting with the people you love the most.
-It is so important to put a focus on the idea of creating memories and having things to reminisce about.
+With the amount of time we spend connecting with others via social media, we forget about actually interacting with the people that are most important.
+Creating family memories to last a lifetime needs to be intentional!